 You’ll receive lower rates if you go a certain time without traffic violations or at-fault accidents.
 Similarly, your rates may go up if you rack up tickets and at-fault accidents on your record.
 The state doesn’t require insurance companies to use the SDIP, but many of them do.
-Be sure to ask your agent about what your insurer uses to keep track of safe or unsafe driving.
+Be sure to ask your agent about what your provider uses to keep track of safe or unsafe driving.

 Drunk Driving Laws

 Driving while under influence of drugs or alcohol is a bad choice.
 It puts you and others in danger.
 Also, it can cost you thousands of dollars, ruin your record, and maybe even result in jail time.
 In Massachusetts, you’ll get a DUI if your blood alcohol content (BAC) is 0.08 or higher (or 0.02 or lower if you’re under 21).
 Commercial drivers will receive a DUI if their BAC is 0.04 or higher.